-All Impossible film packs contain eight sheets of integral film, protected by a disposable darkslide.
-The film pack also contain a battery that powers the camera's built-in film ejection motor and, in cameras so equipped, the built-in electronic flash
+All Impossible film packs contain eight sheets of integral film, protected by a disposable darkslide (Read: Why 8 and not 10?).
+The film pack also contains a battery that powers the camera's built-in film ejection motor and, in cameras so equipped, the built-in electronic flash

 An Impossible photo is composed of:

 - A light-sensitive negative - consisting of a film base coated with layers containing silver halide grains, image dyes and inter-layers

 - A transparent cover sheet - through which the negative is exposed and the positive image viewed

 - A thin foil pod - containing enough reagent to develop one picture